carbon-language/carbon-lang/llvm/docs/CMake.rst

 **LLVM_BUILD_LLVM_DYLIB**:BOOL
   If enabled, the target for building the libLLVM shared library is added.
+  This library contains all of LLVM's components in a single shared library.
   Defaults to OFF.
 This cannot be used in conjunction with BUILD_SHARED_LIBS.
   Tools will only be linked to the libLLVM shared library if LLVM_LINK_LLVM_DYLIB is also ON.
+  The components in the library can be customised by setting LLVM_DYLIB_COMPONENTS to a list of the desired components.

 **LLVM_LINK_LLVM_DYLIB**:BOOL
   If enabled, tools will be linked with the libLLVM shared library.
 Defaults